rcrowther/updownrecord/README.rst

 Options
 +++++++
 model_class
     State the model.
-Required (for most configurations).
+Required (unless configured for fixed queryset).

 pk_url_kwarg
     A URL argument to be found in a calling URL.